Oulu Swimming Pool

-Oulu Swimming Pool is a permanently closed indoor swimming pool in the Raksila neighbourhood in Oulu, Finland.
-It is the biggest of the three indoor swimming pools in Oulu and one of the biggest in Finland.
+Oulu Swimming Pool was an indoor swimming pool in the Raksila neighbourhood in Oulu, Finland.
+It was the biggest of the three indoor swimming pools in Oulu and one of the biggest in Finland.
 The swimming pool designed by architect Risto Harju was completed in 1974.

-The main pool is a 50 m pool with eight lanes.
-In addition to the main pool there are a 25 m lap pool, children's pools, a pool with a water slide and an activity pool.
-The diving tower has got platforms at ten, seven, five and three metres.
+The main pool was a 50 m pool with eight lanes.
+In addition to the main pool, there were a 25 m lap pool, children's pools, a pool with a water slide and an activity pool.
+The diving tower had platforms at ten, seven, five and three metres.

 The pool came to national light in 2018, when an unknown man repeatedly defecated in the water.

-The pool was permanently closed on 28 February 2025, and it will be demolished by the end of 2025 and replaced with a new building, due to open in 2029.
+The pool was permanently closed on 28 February 2025 and demolished in 2025.
+It will be replaced with a new building, due to open in 2029.